 Other Helpful Georgia Facts

 As you are preparing to incorporate, keep in mind the following requirements specific to Georgia.
-Your specialist will help you tailor articles of incorporation to your state.

 - Number: One or more required.

 - Qualifications: Natural person, eighteen years of age or older.

 - Quorum: Majority of directors, unless bylaws fix a different number.
 No less than one third.